FlyONSPEED.org Reduce Loss of Control Risk

 • Our HUD functions now include a Fun "BFM" mode

-The OnSpeed HUD Project provides "FREE" User Supported (Shareware) Raspberry Pi HUD Software hosted on GITHUB that supports the Following Experimental Aircraft Avionics Systems:
+The OnSpeed HUD Project provides "FREE" User Supported (Shareware) Raspberry Pi HUD Software hosted on Google Drive and GITHUB supporting the Following Experimental Aircraft Avionics Systems;

 •Users can use the software As Is or build custom EFIS or HUD screens